Samsung SSD T-Series: Overview

 Price

 The going price of SSDs, like most hardware, is fluctuating constantly.
 You can check the current price of each model below.
-As a general rule of thumb the T5 is cheapest, the T7 is next, and the T7 Touch is the most expensive.
+In theory the T5 is supposed to be the cheapest, followed by the T7, and finally the T7 Touch and Shield.

 Specifications Comparison